astrocalendarbg/rkepler/README.md

-# rkepler RKepler is a library of astronomical almanac algorithms for the Rust programming language.
+RKepler is a library of astronomical almanac algorithms for the Rust programming language.